Team Classification Overview

 For purpose of classifications, if six (6) or more players from a 2022 team are on a 2023 team, they are considered the same team regardless of the TEAM NAME, MANAGER, COACHING STAFF or SPONSOR.

 The State Office will make final classification adjustments around the middle of June each season.
 This should give teams ample time to prepare for State and National Championship plans.
-Please note that teams may be reclassified at any time by the USSSA Kansas State Office or by the National Fastpitch Committee.
+Please note that teams may be reclassified at any time by the USSSA Florida State Office or by the National Fastpitch Committee.